 Benthall Hall Civil War History

-The family had their part to play in the Civil War, with Lawrence Benthall heading up a garrison at the house.
-The family were Royalists, so supported King Charles I, and this meant coming up against the Parliamentarians on a number of occasions.
+The family had its part to play in the Civil War, with Lawrence Benthall heading up a garrison at the house.
+Being Royalists, the family supported King Charles I and this meant confronting the Parliamentarians on a number of occasions.

-In 1642 Lawrence Benthall was the owner of the estate.
-He had married Katherine Cassy of Whitfield, Gloucestershire and together they made many improvements to the interior of the house.
+In 1642, Lawrence Benthall was the owner of the estate.
+He'd married Katherine Cassy of Whitfield, Gloucestershire, and together they made many improvements to the interior of the house.

 The Parliamentarians valued Benthall garrison as a base to command the River Severn and to prevent its use for carrying coal to the Royalists at Bridgnorth and Worcester.
-Its strategic importance was recognised by the King’s men too, and later in 1645 a Royalist force made an attack on Benthall Hall at daybreak.
-After an hour’s hard fighting the Royalists were forced to withdraw.
-From the damage done the Drawing Room window and the damage to the panelling the attack mainly seems to have impacted this end of the house most.
+Its strategic importance was recognised by the King’s men too and, later in 1645, a Royalist force made an attack on Benthall Hall at daybreak.
+After an hour’s hard fighting, the Royalists were forced to withdraw.
+From the damage done to the Drawing Room window and to the panelling, the attack seems to have impacted this end of the house most.

-The church at Benthall was also destroyed during the Civil War along with the original Benthall village that lay to the north of the house.
+The church at Benthall was also destroyed during the Civil War, along with the original Benthall village that lay to the north of the house.

-The village was not rebuilt on the same site, but new cottages were built half a mile to the east, nearer to the coal-mines.
+The village was not rebuilt on the same site: new cottages were built half-a-mile to the east, nearer to the coal-mines.
 The church was rebuilt, and is now a fine example of a Restoration church.